MukulKolpe/Jokes-Extension/README.md

 # Jokes-Extension

 ## Description
-It is a React.js web application which will help you to improve your typing speed.
+This is a Chrome-Extension which shows you jokes.

 ## [Code of Conduct](https://github.com/MukulKolpe/type-fast/blob/main/CODE_OF_CONDUCT.md)